Frequently Asked Questions

 - September 13/14

 What are the characteristics of an ideal candidate for your program?

-An ideal candidate has a strong work ethic and desire to enter the PA profession.
-They will have a combination of life, work, and academic experience that shows a commitment to perform under the demands of a challenging academic and professional program.
+An ideal candidate has a strong work ethic and embodies the program's vision and mission with a commitment to primary care practice and diversity in the workplace.
+They will have a combination of life, work, and academic experience that demonstrates their ability to perform under the demands of a challenging academic and professional program.